 - Interpersonal skills

-Since you use soft skills in any work environment, they are relatively easy to assess and easy to highlight on
+Since you use soft skills in any work environment, they are relatively easy to assess and easy to highlight on your resume.

 How to Know What Soft Skills You Possess

 A common question recruiters or prospective employers ask during an interview is: “What conflict or difficulty did you encounter in your last job, and what steps did you take to overcome it?”

 This question is meant to give recruiters and prospective employers an idea of your soft skills – what strengths or personality traits you possess that enable you to overcome obstacles.

 You should spend a considerable amount of time reflecting on your past work experience – or any experience where you had to complete a task with or for others.
 Try to recall the difficulties you encountered and identify the steps you took, the skills you used to overcome these difficulties.

 Not only will this give you an idea of the soft skills you possess, but it will give you concrete examples that you can include on your resume or prepare to speak about during a job interview.